chinchalinchin/scrilla/README.md

 > ./scripts/util/env-vars.sh container

 will attempt to export the <i>/env/container.env</i> variables into your session.
-If it does not find one, it will copy the <i>/env/.sample.env</i> into a new file with that name and ask you configure it before executing the script again.
+If it does not find this file, it will copy the <i>/env/.sample.env</i> into a new file with that name and ask you configure it before executing the script again.

 ## CLI Application